Richard-Hallam/discordOllamaBot/readme.md

 - Ability to handle responses longer than the discord api limit of 2000 characters.
 - Ability to select models using a slash command
 - persistant context between bot restarts
+- autosave
+- switchable save files
+- ability to list installed models

 ## Feature to be implimented

--autosave
--switchable save files
--ability to list installed models